Akhetonics/Connect-A-PIC/README.md

 Your contributions are greatly appreciated and will help to further develop this innovative project!

+5. **Join our Discord Channel**
+   - [Click here](https://discord.gg/EyKhcM3) to join our Developer Discord for professional discussion, fun and support within the community

 # License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.